sbal2911/Hands-on-12-Spark-on-AWS/README.md

 ## 🧹 Cleanup

 To avoid any future charges (especially if you're on the Free Tier), be sure to delete the resources you created:
-1. Empty and delete the `handsonfinallanding` and `handsonfinalprocessed` S3 buckets.
+1. Empty and delete the `cloudhandsonfinallanding` and `cloudhandsonfinalprocessed` S3 buckets.
 2. Delete the `start_glue_job_trigger` Lambda function.
 3. Delete the `process_reviews_job` Glue job.
 4. Delete the `AWSGlueServiceRole-Reviews` IAM role.